Popgen48/scalepopgen-readme/run_genetic_structure.md

 In the case of PCA, you can also provide your own file with optional parameters (```smartpca_param```).
 To make one, please use the [instructions of the EIGENSOFT software](https://github.com/chrchang/eigensoft/tree/master/POPGEN).

-This workflow also has an option to draw a geographic map with samples' origin.
-Please, check the README of the filtering sub-workflow, where we described the layout of the input files.

 ### 3. Setting the parameters
 To assist the user in creating the parameter file, there is a Command-Line Interface (CLI).
 Please, refer to the general README for CLI installation.
 Start the CLI with: